yzhilong/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list entries
+1. User <u>requests to view entries (UC**)</u>
-2. GameBook shows a list of entries
-3. User requests to delete a specific entry in the list
+2. User requests to delete a specific entry in the list
-4. GameBook deletes the entry
+3. GameBook deletes the entry

     Use case ends.

 **Extensions**

-* 2a.
+* 1a.
 The list is empty.

   Use case ends.

-* 3a.
+* 2a.
 The given index is invalid.

-    * 3a1.
+    * 2a1.
 GameBook shows an error message.

       Use case resumes at step 2.